zivcroitoru/Grandmamad-game-jam/README.md

 ## 🧼 Status

-🧪 Prototype / In Dev
+🧪 Prototype / In Development
+🎮 Built in 30 hours during **JamMamad 2025**
+🌐 Designed as a modular system for future level expansion